pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ![Django droplet]({filename}/images/django-rest-digital-ocean/django-droplet2.png)

-However the [latest Django from APT](https://packages.ubuntu.com/bionic/python-django) is 1.11 and our API uses Django 2.x so let's do it properly setting everything up from scratch using a fresh Ubuntu 18.04 server instance:
+However the [latest Django from APT](https://packages.ubuntu.com/bionic/python-django) is 1.11 at this time and our API uses Django 2.x so let's set everything up from scratch using a fresh Ubuntu 18.04 server instance.
+Not only do we get it exactly as we want, it's also a nice learning exercise!

 ![new Ubuntu instance]({filename}/images/django-rest-digital-ocean/ubuntu1804.png)

 ### SSH access and keys

-First hurdle you might find is not being able to SSH in as root:
+First hurdle you might find is not being able to SSH in as root (I should have remembered this from the old Sun/ Solaris days ...):

 	$ ssh root@159.203.186.209
 	root@159.203.186.209: Permission denied (publickey).

-`PermitRootLogin` was already set to `yes` in `/etc/ssh/sshd_config`, but I also had to set `PasswordAuthentication` to `yes` opening a Console session from Digital Ocean's BUI, then do a `sudo service ssh restart`.
+`PermitRootLogin` was already set to `yes` in `/etc/ssh/sshd_config`, but I also had to set `PasswordAuthentication` to `yes` opening a Console session from Digital Ocean's BUI, followed by a `sudo service ssh restart`.
+Now I was able to SSH in as root.

-Then I got the SSH password prompt and could actually login.

 I [uploaded a SSH public key](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/) and enabled the option when creating the droplet to have it saved to `~/.ssh/authorized_keys`.
-Locally I made an alias to make login as easy as typing `ssh dioc`:
+Locally I made an alias to make login as easy as typing `ssh dioc`, putting this into my `.ssh/config`:

-.ssh/config

 	Host dioc
 	HostName 159.203.186.209
 	User root
 	IdentityFile ~/.ssh/DO

+(where `/.ssh/DO` is my private key)

 ### Upgrade

-As a first step I upgraded the OS which required a reboot:
+Best practice is to first upgrade the OS because it was behind on important security fixes.
+This required a reboot:

 	apt-get update && apt-get -y upgrade
 	reboot